mrjoh3/ggtrack/README.md

 ## Development

-This package is in the early stages of development.
+This package is still quite young but now contains most of the desired features.
+It now has a full testing suite and documentation.
+For future updates all efforts will be made to maintain a stable API.
 If you have any suggestions, or feature requests please submit an [issue](https://github.com/mrjoh3/ggtrack/issues).
 All feedback is welcome.